Aeration and Mixing

 Lower Maintenance Costs

-1. Ease of Maintenance: Each MARS is a portable aerator that is self-weighted and equipped with a stainless steel tether and locator float.
+1. Ease of Maintenance: Each Ares is a portable aerator that is self-weighted and equipped with a stainless steel tether and locator float.
 When necessary, individual units can be easily lifted to the surface for servicing without the expense of dewatering or the inconvenience of system downtime.

-2. Centralised Air Supply: Air can be supplied to the entire MARS Wastewater Lagoon Aeration System by a single, centralised on-shore blower.
+2. Centralised Air Supply: Air can be supplied to the entire Ares Wastewater Lagoon Aeration System by a single, centralised on-shore blower.
 If needed, additional blowers can be provided to meet sizing, layout or redundancy requirements.
 For further energy savings and control, Variable Frequency Drives (VFD) and Dissolved Oxygen (DO) meters can be incorporated.

 3. Anti-Fouling Design: The MARS Aerator resists fouling, clogging and general ‘wear-and-tear’ in several ways: